direktiv/direktiv-apps/zip/README.md

 ### Output

-The output returns the entire file which comes back as base64 string.
+Empty but the action stores the zip file under the provided name and scope.

 ## Error